End-to-End PKI and TLS Automation

 4) Vault over HTTPS (Podman Compose)

-What: Vault container serves HTTPS on 127.0.0.1:22300 with volume mounts for config, file, and tls-<env>.
+What: The Vault container serves HTTPS on a local listener with mounted configuration, state, and TLS material.

 Why & Lessons: